HenryLi-0/raven/BOM.md

 ## Big Electronics
 *big stuff like motors and batteries*

-Note: This is, again, the **WORST CASE**.
-I'll try to use the AliExpress Welcome Deal on the 775 Motor, then take advantage of a current sale on the batteries (drops all the batteries down to ~$26, including shipping and taxes).
+Note: Try to use the AliExpress Welcome Deal on the 775 Motor and take advantage of a current sale on the batteries (drops all the batteries down to ~$26, including shipping and taxes)!
+(Batteries are currently calulated with the discount.)

 | Part                          | Price         | Link          |
 |-------------------------------|---------------|---------------|